 In general, a credit can be claimed for all foreign taxes paid including interest, dividend, and other withholding taxes.
 A credit can also be claimed for the income tax paid upon the issue of assessment in respect of foreign rental income, and so on.
-The credit is the amount that bears to the Papua New Guinea tax of the tax payer the same proportion as the non-Papua New Guinea income of the taxpayer bears to the sum of the taxable income and salary and wages income of the taxpayer.
+The credit allowed is limited to a maximum of the amount that bears to the Papua New Guinea tax of the taxpayer the same proportion as the non-Papua New Guinea income of the taxpayer bears to the sum of the taxable income and salary and wages income of the taxpayer.

 This calculation assumes a married taxpayer resident in Papua New Guinea with two children whose three-year assignment begins 1 January 2012 and ends 31 December 2014.
 The taxpayer’s base salary is USD100,000 and the calculation covers three years.3

 |Moving expense reimbursement||0||20,000||20,000|

 Exchange rate used for calculation: USD1.00 = PGK2.05